Divorce and Legal Separation

 When you make the decision to end your marriage, either by divorce or legal separation, it begins a huge life transition.
 There’s nothing easy about divorce – or legal separation.
 With the right family law team, like The McCarthy Law Firm, you won’t go through it alone.
 Our Tucson family law team’s legal services aim to get the best outcome for you when it comes to: custody and parental decision-making, spousal support, child support, and community assets.

 What is the difference between Divorce & Legal Separation?

 Think of legal separation as doing everything you would during a divorce.
 Except at the end, you’re not divorced.
 You might wonder, “Why would I go through all of that and then still not be divorced?”
-A few reasons: